 Contact a Woodland Park Disorderly Persons Expungement Attorney Today

 The criminal record expungement attorneys of Del Sardo & Montanari believe that our clients who have been convicted of minor infractions deserve a second chance.
 We take pride in handling the nuts and bolts of the expungement process so our clients can rest assured that previous offenses will no longer haunt their present and future.
 Lean on the experience we have built through achieving successful expungements for our clients from New Jersey towns including Clifton, Paterson, Wayne, West Milford, Woodland Park, Little Falls, and all of Passaic County.

-Contact us online or through our Woodland Park offices by calling (973) 233-4396 today for a free and confidential consultation with a member of our qualified legal staff concerning your criminal record and the potential for expungement.
+Contact us online or through our Little Falls offices by calling (973) 233-4396 today for a free and confidential consultation with a member of our qualified legal staff concerning your criminal record and the potential for expungement.